-Serengeti wildebeest migration: it’s one of the most spectacular events of the whole Africa and consists in the movement of vast numbers of the Serengeti’s wildebeest to Masai Mara National Park (and back) in search of green pasture, accompanied by large numbers of zebra, Grant’s gazelle, Thomson’s gazelle, eland and impala.
+Serengeti wildebeest migration: it’s one of the most spectacular events of the whole Africa and consists of the movement of vast numbers of the Serengeti’s wildebeest to Masai Mara National Park (and back) in search of green pasture, accompanied by large numbers of zebra, Grant’s gazelle, Thomson’s gazelle, eland and impala.
 The exact timing of the Serengeti wildebeest migration is entirely dependent upon the rainfall.
 It’s possible to see the migration all year round (the wildebeests migrate in a clockwise movement around the Serengeti National Park), but the most spectacular moment is from June to October when thousands of them crossing the Mara river (northern Serengeti) with many predators such as lions, cheetahs and crocodiles ready to catch their preys.

 Mean of transport: a hatch top vehicle 4WD with driver rented through a local agency.